 Life cycle

-Adult females tunnel into trees – often reported to be recently dead or stressed.
+Adult females of ambrosia beetles – including the MOB – tunnel into trees.
 The females carry fungal spores which they inoculate into the tunnels.
-The beetles’ larvae feed on the fungal “garden.”
+The beetle’s larvae feed on the fungus “garden”.
 As they mature, newly hatched females can mate with their brothers before they leave their natal gallery to fly to a new tree to initiate gallery construction.
-The females can also be parthenogenic; an unmated female can lay unfertilized eggs that develop into males that the female can then mate with to produce fertilized eggs.
+The females can also be parthenogenic: an unmated female can lay unfertilized eggs that develop into males with which the female can then mate to produce fertilized eggs.
 The result is that a single female – mated or unmated – can establish a new infestation.

 Damage